top of page

 • I am intimidated by the skill level I see in the Show and Tell items.

-Your skills are valuable no matter what level you are at.
-We welcome all quilters/sewing enthusiasts and are happy to share knowledge with everyone.
+No matter what level your skills are, you are valuable.
+We welcome all quilters/sewing enthusiasts and are willing to share knowledge with everyone.

 • Why do you charge for everything?

-We are a new guild and our budget is tight.
+We run a tight budget.
 Most things are charged for by the cost of the item, ticket or whatever.
-Example: Our dues pay for the meeting room evenings, but Saturday sewing days cost quite a bit more, so there is a per person charge to attend.
+Example: Our dues pay for the meeting room evenings, but Quilt University days cost quite a bit more, so there is a per person charge to attend.

 • What do the "One Piece at a Time" byline and the PIECE acronym mean?